LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/10_handling_input/index.md

 - Actions require precise timing that is difficult for players to hit consistently.
 - You want to allow players to "queue up" their next few moves.

-We'll see a practical implementation of input buffering in [Chapter 23](../23_completing_the_game/index.md) when we finalize our snake-like game mechanics, where timing and direction changes are critical to gameplay.
+We will implement input buffering in [Chapter 23](../23_completing_the_game/index.md) when we finalize our snake-like game mechanics, where timing and direction changes are critical to gameplay.

 ## Conclusion